ddmitov/epigraphista/README.md

 Epigraphista is an [EpiDoc](https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator.

-It is a hybrid desktop or server application using [Bootstrap](http://getbootstrap.com/), JavaScript text conversion and [Perl 5](https://www.perl.org/) file-writing backend.
+It is a hybrid desktop or server application using [Bootstrap](http://getbootstrap.com/), JavaScript text conversion and [Perl 5](https://www.perl.org/) file-writing back-end.
 As a server application it is usable in any standard web browser.
 As a desktop application it uses [Perl Executing Browser](https://github.com/ddmitov/perl-executing-browser), [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) as a GUI framework.
 Bulgarian and English versions are available and other translations can be added easily.

 ## Desktop Use Requirements
 * Linux, Mac or Windows Perl 5 distribution